douglas86/ci-pp5-property/README.md

 - for simplicity’s sake, you can rename the connection
 - so that you know what it is for
 - right-click on the connection
-- when the dropdown list pops up click on the one that says, "Rename"
+- when the dropdown list pops up, click on the one that says, "Rename"
 - towards the bottom of the list
 - type in the correct name for the connection